mohammedjacil272-gif/Review-Analysis-Python-TextBlob-DataScrapper/README.md

 #### **1. Scrape the Data**

-Run the scraper to extract review paragraphs from the target URL (currently configured for a Wikipedia article, such as The Big Bang Theory, targeting the 'Critical response' section).
+Run the scraper to extract review paragraphs from the target URL (add your url in the "add your wikipedia link" section of the code, targeting the 'American_ratings' section).

 ```bash
 python data_scrapper.py